krtek2k/CopyPasta/README.md

 # CopyPasta
 Informs about clipboard events using tooltips at caret or at mouse

-Should prevent blank Copy&Pasta and repeating the process after nothing was copied and pasted
+Prevents blank Copy&Pasta and repeating the process after nothing was copied and pasted

 Features:
 - informs about sucessful Copy&Pasta